-Current Operation - we need to say when is current, travel patterns have changed dramatically since Covid.
+Current Operation - Andy, we need to say when is current, travel patterns have changed dramatically since Covid.

 The Auckland Harbour Bridge (AHB) is part of the Auckland motorway system which is currently over capacity in many locations across the network.
 Currently, the AHB is one of the few locations within the network which has spare capacity in both peak directions, although it is at capacity during the PM peak in the contra-peak direction as shown in Figure 3.
 It is important to recognize that the bridge is not the motorway network's biggest capacity constraint, for example in the AM peak, southbound the main capacity constraints are north of Tristram Avenue on-ramp where there just two lanes.
 Further, in the PM peak northbound, north of Stafford Road off ramp there four traffic lanes plus a storage lane for the Onewa Road off-ramp.
-So, while reducing the capacity of the bridge is a capacity concern for the motorway network, there are many other bottlenecks in the system which cause capacity issues which lead to congestion.
+So, while reducing the capacity of the bridge is a capacity issues which lead to congestion.